CSCI-4611-Spring-2024/Assignments/Assignment-5/README.md

 - Ported to MinGfx and additional refinements by Daniel Keefe and TAs, 2018-2021.
 - GopherGfx implementation and significant additions, including normal mapping and stencil buffer silhouette rendering, by Evan Suma Rosenberg, 2022-2023.
 - Significant revisions to assignment description by Daniel Keefe and TAs, 2023.
+- Additional revisions to assignment description by Evan Suma Rosenberg, 2024.

+- The PBR textures and normal maps were obtained from [3dtextures.me](https://3dtextures.me/).

 ## License